-- 13.1.12 The Employer will continue to involve bargaining unit representatives in education and training regarding health coverage issues and any options that may be under consideration prior to implementation. - 13.1.13 The City and the Union agree that should the Flex Spending Plan for pre-tax medical contributions count toward the Affordable Care Act excise tax threshold, it will no longer be offered after December 31 of the year preceding the implementation of the excise tax threshold.
-Should the value of all City-offered medical coverage offerings be below the excise tax threshold in a given benefit year the City will make reasonable efforts to offer the health care FSA at a reduced level so long as no excise tax penalties are incurred because of the health care FSA.
-However, the City will not offer a health care FSA in any circumstance where the maximum deferral limit for health care FSA participants would have to be less than \$1,200.00 per year to avoid incurring any excise tax penalties because of the health care FSA. - 13.1.14 Employees hired on or prior to November 30, 2019, and eligible for benefits prior to January 1, 2020, will be eligible to enroll in either the Core Plan, the Choice Plan, or the HMO option operated by Kaiser Permanente.
-Employees hired after November 30, 2019, and eligible for benefits on or after January 1, 2020, will only be eligible to enroll in either the Choice Plan or the HMO Option operated by Kaiser Permanente. - 13.2 Domestic Partner Eligibility The domestic partner benefits, eligibility criteria, the declaration process for accessing and terminating those benefits and the requirement for a marriage declaration described in the City of Bellevue City Code will apply to bargaining unit members. - 13.2.1 Domestic Partner Cost Sharing - The benefit plan and the cost sharing arrangements that apply to married bargaining unit employees will be the same benefit plan and cost sharing arrangements that apply to bargaining unit employees with Domestic Partners (as defined in the Human Resources Code). - 13.3 Group Life / Accidental Death and Dismemberment (AD&D) Insurance:- The Employer shall pay each month 100% of the premium necessary to provide for each employee group term life insurance coverage equal the employee's annual base salary up to a maximum of \$50,000.
-Such coverage shall provide for payment to beneficiary as designated by the Employee.
+- 13.1.11 The Employer will continue to involve bargaining unit representatives in education and training regarding health coverage issues and any options that may be under consideration prior to implementation. - 13.1.12 The City and the Union agree that the Flex Spending Plan for pre-tax medical contributions shall continue to be offered. - 13.1.13 Employees hired on or prior to November 30, 2019, and eligible for benefits prior to January 1, 2020, will be eligible to enroll in either the Core Plan, the Choice Plan, or the HMO option operated by Kaiser Permanente.
+Employees hired after November 30, 2019, and eligible for benefits on or after January 1, 2020, will only be eligible to enroll in either the Choice Plan or the HMO Option operated by Kaiser Permanente. - 13.2 Domestic Partner Eligibility - The domestic partner benefits, eligibility criteria, the declaration process for accessing and terminating those benefits and the requirement for a marriage declaration described in the City of Bellevue City Code will apply to bargaining unit members. - 13.2.1 Domestic Partner Cost Sharing - The benefit plan and the cost sharing arrangements that apply to married bargaining unit employees will be the same benefit plan and cost sharing arrangements that apply to bargaining unit employees with Domestic Partners (as defined in the Human Resources Code). - 13.3 Group Life / Accidental Death and Dismemberment (AD&D) Insurance:- The Employer shall pay each month 100% of the premium necessary to provide for each employee group term life insurance coverage equal the employee's annual base salary up to a maximum of \$50,000.
+Such coverage shall provide for payment to the beneficiary as designated by the Employee.